 As the primary servicer, Freedom Mortgage services loans in accordance with Agency requirements and is responsible for performing all servicing functions, such as collecting payments, handling customer service requests, remitting monies to investors, maintaining escrow accounts, paying hazard insurance and property taxes and administering defaulted loans.
-For a variety of business reasons, Freedom Mortgage has elected to have sub-servicers perform the servicing functions specified above.
-The performance of these servicing functions by the sub-servicers is subject to Freedom Mortgage's oversight, and Freedom Mortgage, as the primary servicer, remains contractually responsible for servicing loans in accordance with Agency requirements.

-Freedom Mortgage has a long-standing relationship with LoanCare Servicing Center, Inc., or LoanCare, the sub-servicer for the mortgage loans in Freedom Mortgage's existing servicing portfolio other than the mortgage loans in Pool 2.
+Freedom Mortgage has a long-standing relationship with LoanCare Servicing Center, Inc., or LoanCare, the sub-servicer for all of the mortgage loans in Freedom Mortgage's existing servicing portfolio.
 LoanCare will sub-service the mortgage loans in Pool 1.
 LoanCare is a division of FNF Servicing, Inc., a subsidiary of Fidelity National Financial, Inc. (NYSE: FNF).
 LoanCare is licensed to service mortgage loans in all 50 states and the District of Columbia.

 The mortgage loans in Pool 2 are currently being sub-serviced by Ocwen Loan Servicing, LLC, or Ocwen.
-In order to minimize the potential for disruptions in the servicing from the transfer of such a large pool, Ocwen will sub-service the mortgage loans in Pool 2 for Freedom Mortgage.
+In order to minimize the potential for disruptions in the servicing from the transfer of such a large pool, Ocwen is expected to sub-service the mortgage loans in Pool 2 for Freedom Mortgage after Freedom Mortgage's acquisition of the related MSRs.
 Ocwen is licensed to service mortgage loans in all 50 states and the District of Columbia.

 The sub-servicing fees and any expense reimbursement to the applicable sub-servicer are borne solely by Freedom Mortgage and will have no impact on us.
-Subject to our prior approval with respect to the MSRs in Pool 1 and Pool 2, Freedom Mortgage has the right to terminate its agreements with its subservicers and to engage other sub-servicers or to service the mortgage loans in its servicing portfolio directly.
+Freedom Mortgage has the right to terminate its agreements with its sub-servicers and to engage other sub-servicers or to service the mortgage loans in its servicing portfolio directly.

-The following table provides certain information regarding Ginnie Mae-eligible FHA and VA mortgage loans originated by Freedom Mortgage after January 1, 2011, which underlie a portion of the MSRs in Freedom Mortgage's servicing portfolio and which we believe are representative of the mortgage loans underlying the initial Excess MSRs in Pool 1 we intend to acquire from Freedom Mortgage:
+The following table provides certain information regarding Ginnie Mae-eligible FHA and VA mortgage loans originated by Freedom Mortgage after January 1, 2011, which underlie a portion of the MSRs in Freedom

+Mortgage's servicing portfolio and which we believe are representative of the mortgage loans underlying the initial Excess MSRs in Pool 1 we intend to acquire from Freedom Mortgage:

 As of June 30, 2013 Dec As of ember 31, 2012 As of December 31, 2011

 Aggregate UPB \$ 15.9 billion \$ 9.6 billion \$ 1.6 billion

 Average UPB \$ 192,606 \$ 194,276 \$ 192,270

 Weighted average coupon 3.56% 3.76% 4.34%

 30-59 days delinquent (1) 2.0% 1.9% 1.6%

 60-89 days delinquent(1) 0.3% 0.5% 0.3%

 90+ days delinquent(1) 0.7% 0.7% 0.3%

-Weighted average servicing fee 2 8 basis points 29 ) basis points 2 6 basis points
+Weighted average servicing fee 2 8 basis points 29 basis points 2 26 basis points